 If you’ve ever dreaded going to the car dealership, you’re not alone.
 That’s why services exist that help people buy cars without ever setting foot on a lot.

 Once you decide on a car model, car-buying services use certified representatives to do all the searching and haggling for you.
-And online car shops enable you to buy from your living room couch.
+Online car services enable you to buy from your living room couch.

 People hire representation when they’re not an expert in that field … and car buying today is complex.
 You negotiate price, interest rates or lease rates, the bank fees, and once you get all that done, you’re not finished.